 Find Your Park this summer at Fort Matanzas National Monument!
-There's no better way to experience the Centennial of the National Park Service, than by joining us at Hands-on-History and Nature Camp!
+There's no better way to experience of the National Park Service, than by joining us at Hands-on-History Nature Camp!

-Park Rangers, Teacher-Ranger-Teachers from St. Johns County, and knowledgeable volunteers will lead campers entering 5th and 6th grade or ages 9-11 through a series of interactive presentations, hands-on projects, games, and living history demonstrations.
-Activities require active participation and are designed around important topics; Nature, Spanish Exploration, Maritime Archaeology, Preservation, Colonial Florida, and Spanish Military.
+Park Rangers, Teacher-Ranger-Teachers from St. Johns County, and knowledgeable volunteers will engage campers, ages 9-11, with interactive presentations, hands-on projects, games, and living history demonstrations.
+Activities require active participation and are designed around important topics; Archaeology, Native Americans, Spanish Exploration, Colonial Florida, Preservation, Spanish Military.
 Last summer we experimented with pyrotechnology, explored the fort, practiced musket drills, launched a trebuchet, and more!
 Campers created many unique take-home items, such as a dyed t-shirt, clay pot, journal, and a leather pouch.

 Camp is Monday-Friday, 9:00 am - 1:00 pm.
-Space is limited to 20 campers per week.
+Space is limited.
 Participants will be accepted sequentially (first come, first served basis).
 To help cover the cost of materials, there is a nonrefundable camp fee of $25.
 If this fee is a financial hardship on your family, contact the Camp Director to learn about our scholarship program.

 Be a Web Ranger!